doxulo/FtcRobotController-master/README.md

  * Added support for voltage indicator for legacy (NXT-compatible) motor controllers.
  * Changes made to provide auto stop capabilities for op modes.
     - A LinearOpMode class will stop when the statements in runOpMode() are complete.
 User does not have to push the stop button on the driver station.
-    - If an op mode is stopped by the driver station, but there is a run away/uninterruptible thread persisting, the app will log an error message then force itself to crash to stop the runaway thread.
+    - If an op mode is stopped by the driver station, but there is a run away/uninterruptible thread persisting, the app will log an error message then force itseLF to crash to stop the runaway thread.
  * Driver Station UI modified to display lowest measured voltage below current voltage (12V battery).
  * Driver Station UI modified to have color background for current voltage (green=good, yellow=caution, red=danger, extremely low voltage).
  * javadoc improved (edits and additional classes).